TyShuro/Tableau_Project/README.md

 Primary Question: What are the leading causes of death globally, how do they vary across different countries, and what trends can be observed over time?
 Objective: To identify and analyze global mortality patterns, understand regional differences, and uncover temporal trends in causes of death.
 Visualizations Created and Rationale:

 Global Heat Map

 Purpose: To visually represent the geographical distribution of various causes of death.
 Why: This visualization allows for a quick, intuitive understanding of how different causes of death are distributed around the world, highlighting regions with higher mortality rates for specific causes.

 Time Series Analysis of Death Causes

 Purpose: To explore trends in causes of death over time.
 Why: Time series analysis is crucial to understand whether certain causes of death are increasing or decreasing globally, indicating shifts in global health trends.

-Comparative Cause of Death Analysis by Country
+Comparative Cause of Death Analysis by Country:
 ![image](https://github.com/TyShuro/Tableau_Project/assets/115968439/37bd4c0b-a110-4538-9a4e-20c0f13a662b)

 Purpose: To compare the prevalence of different causes of death across countries.
 Why: This comparative view provides insights into country-specific health challenges and allows for the identification of unique mortality profiles.

 Mortality Rate Pie Chart

 Purpose: To show the proportional distribution of causes of death within individual countries.
 Why: Pie charts effectively communicate part-to-whole relationships, making it easier to understand the dominant causes of death in a specific country.

 Tree Map of Global Death Proportions

 Purpose: To provide a summarized view of global mortality by cause.